Daily Sales Chart

 Axis 2: This axis demonstrates the historical data.
 The data is batched on a daily basis.
 Please see arrow 2 in Figure 1 below.

 It is possible to check the relevant data over the last sixty, thirty, and seven days on the graph.
 You can change the time slot by using the dropdown menu on the upper right side.
 Please see Figure 2 below.

 You can also download an excel file where you can find detailed information for the sales in the last 60 days, 30 days or 7 days.
 Choose the time slot of which data you want to see and then go and click on ‘Export’ button to download the file.
 Please see Figure 3 below.

-The sales amount of each day is written on the related bar.
+The sales amount for each day is on the related bar.
 When you want to see detailed data of a day, go and hover over the bar of the related day.
 A pop-up list will appear.
-On this list, you can see the sales, profit, and number of orders, and the number of units.
+On this list, you can see the sales, profit, number of orders, and the number of units.
 Please note that units represent the total number of items in all the orders on that day.
 Please see Figure 4 below.